Last month was National Adoption Month and I was finally given the courage to share my story.

 I will never forget the day when I decided to place my child in the hands of someone else.
 I thought giving birth was hard, I thought going into the army was hard, but placing a child for adoption has got to be the hardest thing I have ever done in my life.
 There were so many thoughts going through my head when I searched through the profiles for a family to care for my baby girl.
 Many people will never understand how I could place her for adoption and that's ok because this was my journey and this is my testimony.

 All I ask is that you read it and share if you like...

-Fifteen years ago I became a birth mother.
-I gave birth by C-section to a healthy 7 pend and 10 ounces bouncing baby girl on August 5, 2002.
+Twenty years ago I became a birth mother.
+I gave birth by C-section to a healthy 7 pound and 10 ounces bouncing baby girl on August 5, 2002.
 I did so knowing that I was entering a semi-open adoption.
-When I interviewed the loving couple that I chose to raise my little girl I told them that I had only one request and that was to give her a name.
+When I interviewed the loving couple that I chose to raise my little girl, I told them that I had only one request and that was to give her a name.
 They agreed and I named her Jasmine.
 Because it was a semi-open adoption I knew that I would receive updates and pictures of Jasmine as she grew up to become a beautiful young woman.

 The process of adoption was difficult because I needed to find loving parents to raise my daughter.
 Someone who shared my beliefs and core values.
 Someone who could give her everything that I couldn't.
-Someone who would love her with all of their heart, be there for her when she cried, pick her up when she fell and teach her right from wrong.
+Someone who would love her with all of their heart, be there for her when she cried, pick her up when she fell, and teach her right from wrong.

 After placing Jasmine for adoption I joined the Army.
 I served my country overseas in Iraq during the war.

-I know I did the right thing and that Jasmine has two mothers who love her...her adoption mom and her birth mom.
+I know I did the right thing and that Jasmine has two mothers who love her... her adoption mom and her birth mom.

 Happy Adoption Month.
 I am A PROUD BIRTH MOM!